-Driving regulations, such as no texting and driving, are good measures to ensure drivers are safer on the road, but are not the only actions in place to keep roads safer.
+Driving regulations, such as prohibitions against texting and driving, are good measures to ensure drivers are safer on the road, but are not the only actions in place to keep roads safer.
 A new study shows that safety gear and equipment being installed in new model cars has proven to decrease the amount of deaths resulting from auto accidents.

 According to the Wall Street Journal, federal data released by the National Highway Traffic Safety Administration in December 2017 shows that safety features being built into cars in recent years have allowed for a drop in auto fatalities.
 In the study, it shows that in the past decade the number of fatalities from accidents has dropped by nearly two-thirds with each new model car released.
 In 2016, the number of fatalities dropped by 3.1% over the previous year, while the number of those injured fell 2.1%.